zozzlethena/docs/pages/launch.md

 <Callout emoji="⚠️">
-  As with any launch, we'd like to warn our users about potential limitations with the first releases.
+  As with any launch, we'd like to warn our users about potential limitations with the first release.
 At launch, the Velodrome dApp will render best in **desktop environments**.
   We anticipate having a mobile-optimized version of the dApp in future updates.
-  Other functionality might not be fully optimized (e.g., error messages which are not easy to understand).
+  Other functionality might not be fully optimized (e.g., error messages).

   If at any point you require assistance, please join our [Discord](https://discord.gg/bqzYruhX), where someone from the community will